ctlong12/BotnetDetection/README.md

 # Botnet Detection with Machine Learning

-Semester long research project focused on botnets and their detection methods using machine learning algorithms.
-The machine learning model was created in Python with NumPy and Panda libaraies.
+Semester-long research into botnets and their detection methods using machine learning algorithms.
+The machine learning model was created in Python with NumPy and Panda libraries.

 ## Abstract